pbrandt1/aluminum/README.md

 * Open source maintainers want other contributors to submit quality patches through easy iteration
 * User interfaces are just as important as CLI

+## Features
+* easily keeps your branch up-to-date with master/trunk
+* branch-level permissions obviate forking
+* tracks issues as part of the revision history
+* it’s written in node.js and is super hackable (and FutureProof™)

 ## Quick reference

 `npm install -g al-cli` or `npm install -g al-gui`